AutoCAD Beginner Guide — Learn AutoCAD Quickly

 - Ignoring units — causes scaling problems later.

-- Not saving frequently – risk of data loss.
+- Not saving frequently — risk of losing hours of work.

-- Drawing in wrong coordinate system (UCS) – makes 3D modeling harder.
+- Drawing in wrong UCS (User Coordinate System) — complicates 3D work.

 AutoCAD Learning Path for Beginners